-Savor lunch on the Elizabeth River at the Waterside Festival Marketplace with Portsmouth as your back drop.
-Set sail aboard the elegant American Rover Tall Sailing Cruise.
+Set sail aboard the elegant American Rover Sailing Cruise.
 Upon your return from an afternoon on the calming seas, stroll through Town Point Park passing the Armed Forces Memorial where, cast in bronze are excerpts from 20 letters written home by U.S. service members who lost their lives in war.
 Dine on Granby Street at Byrd & Baldwin Brothers Steakhouse, a traditional steak and chophouse restaurant housed in a circa 1906 building.
-Or just stroll down Granby Street to find over 20 locally owned restaurants that will satisfy your tastebuds.
+Or just stroll down Granby Street to find over 20 locally owned restaurants that will satisfy anyone's tastebuds.

 Spend the morning at Nauticus, a fun and exciting interactive science and technology center, exploring the power of the sea.
 Discover the Hampton Roads Naval Museum where you will be introduced to over 200 years of naval activity in Hampton Roads.
 Walk the teak decks of Battleship Wisconsin, one of the last and largest battleships built by the U.S. Navy.
 Stand beneath her 16-inch guns and feel the excitement of being aboard a historic warship.